docs

 CLI: bedrock-build

 @keyyard/bedrock-build is the compiler for Custom-source workspaces.
-It bundles TypeScript via esbuild, copies pack assets, deploys to Minecraft, and packages .mcaddon files.
+It bundles TypeScript or JavaScript via esbuild, copies pack assets, deploys to Minecraft, and packages .mcaddon files.

 This page is the full CLI reference.
 For the config file it reads from, see the Config Schema.